ISECS - International Society for Eighteenth-Century Studies

 4.1 Membership falls into two categories:

-• • Personal Members, who include all paid-up members of the National Societies.
+• • Personal Members, who include all paid-up members of the Affiliated Societies.

 • • A smaller number of Corporate Members, consisting of paid-up libraries, associations or institutes concerned with eighteenth-century studies.